Zekumoru/Learning-C-Sharp-and-Unity/C2w2/Unity.md

 `Input.mousePosition` is a static property that returns the current position of the mouse on the screen.

+## Taking The Screen Size
+To get the maximum width and height of the screen, we use `Screen.width` and `Screen.height`.\
+Also, the screen starts at `x: 0` and `y: 0` in the lower left.

 ## Clamping A Game Object
 We will be making a `ScreenUtils` and `GameInitializer` script to cache the world coordinates of the screen to improve performance then use these coordinates to clamp, or maintain, a game object within the screen.